Well Furlong logo

 The American actor Sam Wanamaker worked hard for decades to make the new Globe a reality, but he didn't live to see it built.
 Here's the story of how the new Shakespeare's Globe came to be built on London's Bankside in the 1990's

-A list of links to details and my reviews of every season since 1997 at Shakespeare's Globe
+A list of links to previews and my reviews of every season since 1997 at Shakespeare's Globe.
+Also links to other Blobe pages.

 Globe Main